laurentperrinet/laurentperrinet.github.io/content/publication/gunasekaran-25/index.md

 - name: HAL
   url: https://hal.science/hal-05293576

-tags: ["predictive-coding"]
+tags:
-categories: ["Computational Neuroscience", "Education", "NeuroAI & Machine Learning", "Outreach & Public Engagement"]
+- predictive-coding
+categories:
+- Computational Neuroscience
+- Education
+- NeuroAI & Machine Learning
+- Outreach & Public Engagement
-projects: [""]
+projects:
+- ''
 ---

 The lead author, Jason Eshragian, speaks most clearly about it:

 For the amount of compute they burn, transformers are pretty bad at time-series data analysis.
 Which is pretty unsurprising if your objective is to predict the next token, one step at a time.